 Chief, an Appaloosa/Draft was my mount for the day and my daughter, Leah was placed on Cheyenne also an Appaloosa.
 Victoria rode her pretty white gelding.
 The horses knew their jobs and were very pleasant to ride.
 We really enjoyed our time out on the trail, visiting with and learning from Victoria, taking in the scenery, and enjoying our steady mounts.

-Shangri-La Ranch is situated right next to the trails that run on the west side (access through the main entrance) of Santa Margarita Lake.
+Shangri-La Ranch is situated right next to the trails that run on the south side (access through the main entrance) of Santa Margarita Lake.

-There are several staging areas for riders who trailer-in to get access to the multiuse trails within the main entrance through the park gates.
+There are several staging areas for riders who trailer-in to get access to the south side’s multiuse trails within the main entrance through the park gates on Santa Margarita Lake Road.
 Simply find the parking areas on the map above.

-The trails on the East side of the lake are great for conditioning an endurance horse or for all-day riding in scenic beauty.
-There are two areas to access the trails, the main entrance (West side) on Lake Road and the River Road entrance (East side) off Pozo Rd.
-8 miles southeast of the Lake Road.”
-As explained on the SLOPOST website.
+The trails on the north side of the lake are great for conditioning an endurance horse or for all-day riding in scenic beauty.

 Day Use Fee

 For either side, there is a day use fee of $10.00 to park your trailer for the day in addition there is a $3.50 animal permit needed per horse.
 An annual pass for both parking and animal can be obtained from the SLO County Parks website.

 Thousands of Acres of Unspoiled Open Space